 As mentioned in the introduction, among existing works, one indispensable tool in proving a finite topological type theorem of an open manifolds with nonnegative Ricci curvature is the Abresch-Gromoll's excess estimate, which allows that one estimates some distance relations in thin triangles only assuming non-negative Ricci curvature.

 \begin{theorem}\cite{AG} Let $M$ be an open $n$-manifold with non-negative Ricci curvature.
 Let $\gamma$ be a minimal geodesic joining $p,q\in M$.
-Then for any $x\in M$, where $h=d(x,\gamma)$, $s=\min\{d(x,p),d(x,q)\}$. \end{theorem} A slight generalization of the Abresch-Gromoll's excess estimate in qualitative form refers to \cite{CC96}, where they use excess estimate to establish the quantitative splitting theorem (Theorem \ref{Quantitativesplitting} below).
+Then for any $x\in M$, where $h=d(x,\gamma)$, $s=\min\{d(x,p),d(x,q)\}$. \end{theorem} A slight generalization of the Abresch-Gromoll's excess estimate refers to \cite{CC96}, where they use excess estimate to establish the quantitative splitting theorem (Theorem \ref{Quantitativesplitting} below).

-In study of an open manifold with non-negative Ricci curvature, in order to guarantee the above excess estimate comes in, a common idea is to estimate the growth of the ray density function $\ray_p(r):=\sup_{x\in \partial B_r(p)}d(x,R_p\cap\partial B_r(p))$, where $R_p$ be the union of all rays starting from $p$, by certain diameter or volume growth conditions.
-In fact, according to Lemma \ref{ExcessEstimateAG}, one immediately has,
+In the study of an open manifold with non-negative Ricci curvature, in order to guarantee the above excess estimate, a common idea is to estimate the growth of the ray density function $\ray_p(r):=\sup_{x\in \partial B_r(p)}d(x,R_p\cap\partial B_r(p))$, where $R_p$ is the union of all rays starting from $p$, by certain diameter or volume growth conditions.
+In fact, according to Theorem \ref{ExcessEstimateAG}, one immediately has,

-Now we recall some effective geometric quantities growth conditions including diameter and volume, which are used to control growth of the ray density function.
+Now we recall some effective geometric quantities growth conditions including diameter and volume, which are used to control the growth of the ray density function.